 COVID-19 vaccines teach our immune systems how to recognize and fight the virus that causes COVID-19.
 It typically takes two weeks after vaccination for the body to build protection (immunity) against the virus that causes COVID-19.
 That means it is possible a person could still get COVID-19 before or just after vaccination and then get sick because the vaccine did not have enough time to provide protection.
 People are considered fully protected two weeks after their second dose of the Pfizer-BioNTech or Moderna COVID-19 vaccine, or two weeks after the single-dose Johnson & Johnson’s Janssen COVID-19 vaccine.

 You should keep using all the tools available to protect yourself and others until you are fully vaccinated.
-After you are fully vaccinated, you may be able to start doing some things you had stopped doing because of the pandemic.
-Learn more about what you can do when you have been fully vaccinated.

 Different COVID-19 Vaccines